Semai-Mohamed/WorkSphere-Backend/README.md

 **Version:** 0.0.1

-WorkSpher is a freelance platform developed as a project for the "Conduit de Projet (CDP)" module in 2CS.
-It serves as a practical application of project management and software development concepts.
+<p>WorkSpher is a freelance platform developed as a project for the "Conduit de Projet (CDP)" module in 2CS.
+It serves as a practical application of project management and software development concepts.</p>

 ---

 ## Table of Contents